 Using our Voice and Our Vote

-During the course of the 2017 proxy season, we called on over 700 companies with no women on their boards to take action and voted against more than 500 that did not commit to taking steps toward adding at least one woman in the coming year.
-We are pleased that 152 companies have now added a woman to their board and 34 more have committed to doing so.
+Since March 2017, we’ve called on over 1,200 companies with no women on their boards to take action.
+In the first half of 2018 alone, we voted against nearly 600 companies that have not taken adequate steps toward adding at least one female director.
+But we are pleased that 301 companies have now added a woman to their board and 28 more have committed to doing so.

 But we feel our efforts can’t stop at the board level if we truly want companies to adopt policies and practices that will help strengthen gender diversity throughout their organizations.
-To that end, this year we will expect that our portfolio companies monitor and disclose the level of gender diversity not only on their boards but at all levels of management.
+To that end, this year we are also calling on our portfolio companies to monitor and disclose the level of gender diversity not only on their boards but at all levels of management.
 We will begin screening and engaging with companies in the STOXX 600 and FTSE 350 indexes to start, seeking to understand company practices that promote diversity.

 1 Spreadfast Intelligence, as of September 21, 2017